 Production

 Production of the game was incredibly difficult for the team at Game Freak.
-They found themselves underfinanced and under resourced.
-In order to keep the money coming in, they had to continue producing smaller games at the same time.
+They found themselves underfinanced and under-resourced.
+To keep the money coming in, they had to continue producing smaller games at the same time.
 These included several popular titles such as Pulseman and Yoshi.

 The Rest is History

-Fast forward to the 25th Anniversary of Pokemon, and the game is now one of the most popular ever released.
-It has spawned numerous spin-offs, from Pokemon Go to the Trading Card Game.
-As a result, popularity is showing no sign of letting up with interest now spanning generations.
-What is your earliest memory of the Pokemon phenomenon?
-Do you have any experiences of the early history of Pokemon?
+Fast forward to the 25th Anniversary of Pokémon, and the game is now one of the most popular ever released.
+It has spawned numerous spin-offs, from Pokémon Go to the Trading Card Game.
+And despite fierce competition from other monster-taming games such as Palworld and Temtem, popularity is showing no sign of letting up with release after release of Pokémon game continuing to prove its enduring appeal.

 This was such an interesting read.
 I’ve never thought about where the original ideas came form